darigovresearch/image-processing/README.md

 # Bioverse Labs (image-processing module)
 The image-processing module incorporate essential procedures to prepare remote sensing images mostly for automatic classification methods, in this case specifically, deep-learning approaches.

-Beyond the routines, three main methods have been developed: image tiling, vector tiling, annotation images preparation, among other independent preprocessing procedures (available in `/scripts`).
+Beyond the routines, three main methods have been developed: image tiling, vector tiling, annotation images preparation, among other independent preprocessing procedures (available in `/scripts` - in `bash`).

 **All modules available here are under construction.
 Therefore, many errors and malfunctions can occur.**